-I got one of these for a recent birthday, so I can vouch for the 1960s sweatshirt designs by Mr B’s Soulful Tees.
+I got one of these for a birthday so I can vouch for the 1960s sweatshirt designs by Mr B’s Soulful Tees.
 Perfect for a Christmas gift too.

 The designs are vintage and generally hovering around the 1960s.
 Not exclusively, but that’s the territory most of the designs hover around.
 Everything from soul, funk and ska labels and bands through to some classic ivy league designs.